 Spanish fashion retailer Zara has enjoyed considerable success in the American market since its launch in 1989.
 It now has stores at 17 GGP-owned locations, with an 18th recently announced at the SoNo Collection in Norwalk, Connecticut.
 We provide ongoing support to this brand though a range of marketing tools, including in-mall advertising, media outreach, social media and influencer marketing and in-store events.

 When it comes to new store openings, GGP also provides customized assistance.
 GGP hosts more than 2,000 new store openings each year, and the company's Retailer Partnerships team applies its unique understanding of industry trends and retailer needs to enhance and complement brand messaging through digital, local and cross-promotional support.

 Whether domestic or international, GGP has the breadth of market knowledge to help brands identify the best locations and expansion strategies.
 Our marketing expertise plays a valuable role in helping companies achieve success in a new retail environment.

-Contact us to talk about how we can work with you to fulfill your retail growth targets.
+Are you a U.S.-based representative of a growing brand?
+Reach out to learn more about how we can help to fulfill your retail growth targets.